 Exploding Truffles literally pop in your mouth!
 These chocolate truffles have Pop Rocks mixed right in, so they are a real blast to eat.
 The combination of chocolate with popping candy is unusual, but it adds a fun texture, and always surprises and delights people.

-- Pour the hot cream over the chocolate and allow it to soften the chocolate for a minute.
-Use a whisk to blend the cream and chocolate together.
+Pour hot cream over chocolate and let melt.
+Use a whisk to blend cream and chocolate together.
 Stir until you have a smooth, homogenous mixture.

 Press a piece of plastic wrap on top of ganache and refrigerate until it is firm enough to scoop — about 3 hours.

 Scoop ganache mixture into small balls, about 3/4 inches in diameter, and roll into circles between your palms.
 If ganache starts to melt and stick, use a little cocoa powder on your palms to prevent sticking.